Deep Vein Thrombosis

 What is Deep Vein Thrombosis?

-Deep Vein Thrombosis (DVT) is a blood disorder resulting from the formation of a blood clot (thrombus) inside a deep vein of the leg, commonly located in the calf or thigh.
+Deep Vein Thrombosis (DVT) is a blood disorder that results from the formation of a blood clot (thrombus) inside a deep vein of the leg.
+DVT is commonly located in the calf or thigh.
 DVT occurs when the blood clot either partially or completely blocks the flow of blood in the vein.
 Symptoms include pain, swelling, and discoloration.
 This often happens after trauma or surgery, especially orthopedic surgery.

 DVT: Common Symptoms

 Common symptoms of DVT include:

 - Pain or tenderness in one or both legs, which may occur only while standing or walking

 - Warmth in the skin of the affected leg